 There used to be a committee that was voted in during the AGM.
-Now there are a group of 10 trustees that run the CIO and a group of directors, currently 4, that run the CIC.
+Now there are a group of 10 trustees that run the CIO and a group of directors, currently 4, that run the CIC (the bar).

 The trustees will decide on decisions on the building, similar to being landlords.
-The directors are basically the group that will now be running the bar as a business.
+The directors are the sub-group that will now be running the bar as a business.